 I just recently learned the history of Cowboy Caviar – along with the original recipe.
 The earliest recipes were basically pickled black-eyed peas with a bit of onion and garlic!
 While we’ve come a long way since then with all kinds of additions, bottled salad dressing just isn’t one I approve of!
 But then you probably already knew that if you’re a regular reader!
 Simple dressings like this are so easy and inexpensive to make at home and there are no worries about strange additives.

 When January rolls around, I like to take stock and go through the pantry to see what needs to be used.
 This year, merry little red lentils were calling, “Use me!
 Use me!”
 Well, I did and made Thai Red Lentil Soup with Coconut & Curry.

 When Oven Roasted Chickpeas appeared on my radar last year, I fell immediately in love with the idea.
 I tried them but I just couldn’t hang.
 They’d be crispy out of the oven – for a few minutes, and a few minutes only.
 Well, these are not those chickpeas!

 There’s salad, and then there’s SALAD – you know, the one that shouts rather than whispers?
 The one you want MORE of…the salad that has that little something extra to take it over the top.
 What is it about salty, sweet, tart that makes you want to take another bite and another and another…

 I can’t remember the last time I had Falafel – college maybe?
 It seems there is always some wonderful place near a college in every city I’ve lived in…but who wants to take a drive just to have the experience?
 Surprisingly easy to make at home, you can customize them just the way you’d like.

 Too many of us only know Split Pea Soup from a can.
 There’s really no comparison to the real deal!
-Done right, this homey (and kind of homely) soup will win your heart.
+Done right, this homey (and kind of homely) Split Pea Soup will win your heart.